lilianacodes/countdown-to-new-year-2021/README.md

-# countdown-to-new-year-2021
+# New Year 2030 Countdown
-Countdown to New Year 2021 on Vanilla JS
+New Year 2030 Countdown using Vanilla JS